nikhilvsupekar/nikhilvsupekar.github.io/docs/_posts/2020-12-13-marl-trains.markdown

 ![MAAC_Architecture]({{ site.baseurl }}/images/rl/marl-trains/arch_maac.png){:height="70%" width="70%"}
 </div>

 Intuitively, the attention mechanism allows each agent to query other agents for their actions and observations.
 Therefore, the q-value of an agent is a function of the agents observation and action, as well as of the weighted sum of values of other agents.
 This function is approximated by a MLP.
 Attention weights transform the state-action embeddings into keys and queries.
-A common embedding space of selectors, extractor and keys is made possible by parameter sharing.
+A common embedding space of selectors, extractor and keys is made possible by parameter sharing [10].

 ### Multi-Agent Advantage Actor Critic

 MAA2C is a simple extension of the single-agent version of Actor Critic model, the only difference being that there is a centralized critic trained while the executing actors are trained per agent.
 In an actor-critic system, the critic estimates the value function from state-action input while the actor learns a policy via the policy gradient theorem.
-The advantage function is employed to reduce the variance of the policy gradient and provides better convergence.
+The advantage function is employed to reduce the variance of the policy gradient and provides better convergence [11].

-## **Experimental Details**
+## **Experimentation Details**

 In this section we describe the specific hyperparameters for training our models for reproducibility of results.
 Note that these experiments were conducted on a small environment.
 The complexity of the environment is determined by the parameters as described in the Environment section.
 The experiments were carried on Google Colab using GPU accelerators.